Nepire/Pwngdb/README.md

 ~~If you dont want to use gdb-peda , you can modify the gdbinit to remove it.~~

-I prefer pwndbg so I modified the .gdbinit
+I prefer pwndbg so I modified the .gdbinit to using pwndbg.

 ### Heapinfo